Secondary city: Climate resilience

-Secondary cities around the world
+Around the world

-Secondary cities are found in all parts of the world, however, nearly two-thirds of secondary cities are located in Asia and Africa.
+Secondary cities are found in all parts of the world; however, nearly two-thirds of secondary cities are located in Asia and Africa.
 These secondary cities reflect the specific geography of the countries in which they are found.
 While Asian countries are very diverse, secondary cities within these countries are distinct.
 For example, China's secondary cities are very different from Indonesia's secondary cities.
 China's second and third-level cities are locations where private sector global expansion occurs that include top hotel companies, increased domestic travel via train and air, and international meeting facilities.
 These secondary cities are part of the global and local economy demonstrating their importance as regional hubs of commerce and transportation.
 Indonesia's secondary cities have experienced rapid growth and expansion.
 Greater Surabaya is illustrative of patterns of suburban expansion supporting industrial development and facilitating commuter culture to the urban center.
 The rapid urban expansion has resulted in extensive informal settlements with inadequate infrastructure (i.e., electricity) and limited access to basic services (i.e., water supply).

 African secondary cities host 80% of the continent's urban population outside of the largest urban agglomerations and has over 70 cities with greater than 1 million inhabitants.
 These rapidly growing urban areas attract rural migrants who move into informal settlements without basic amenities, high levels of pollution, loss of biodiversity, and poor sanitation.
 However, economic development and infrastructure improvements have largely been concentrated in capital cities many of which are megacities such as Nairobi, Lagos, and Kampala.
 Global evidence suggests that secondary cities provide better opportunities for poverty reduction as well as relieving population pressures on larger cities.
 Examples of African secondary cities include Pemba, Mozambique; Boke-Kamsar, Guinea; and Mekelle, Ethiopia.
 Both Pemba and Kamsar are port cities that provide important trade services for economic development.
 Boke-Kamsar is a rapidly expanding urban corridor for coastal trade and inland mining intersect.
-Mekelle, Ethiopia is the provincial capital of Tigray and the center of regional conflict (2020 - 2022) and staging area for provisioning of food and resources.
+Mekelle, Ethiopia is the provincial capital of Tigray and the center of regional conflict (2020–2022) and staging area for provisioning of food and resources.

 Latin American secondary cities are locations of economic and social development.
 According to the Development Bank of Latin America, these urban areas are home to 32% of Latin Americans and are estimated to include 17% of GDP.
 In Latin America, where primary cities long monopolized growth, secondary cities like Tijuana, Curitiba, Temuco, Salvador, and Belém are booming, "with the fastest growth of all occurring cities with between 100,000 and 500,000 inhabitants."